 Gervais is a former journalist and communications and media manager with a global perspective and has extensive experience in women and gender issues.
 After a career in TV and radio in Haiti, she moved to the United States and helped launch the Haitian Times, one of the oldest New York-based English-language publications serving the Haitian diaspora.

-She spent 12 years as a newsroom coordinator, editor in chief, and later as general manager of the Haitian Times newspaper and covered the Haitian community over that period.
+She spent 12 years as a newsroom manager, editor in chief, and later as general manager of the Haitian Times newspaper and covered the Haitian community over that period.
 Tasked with overseeing the editorial direction of the publication, she built strong partnerships with leaders in the community to achieve common goals.